-- While the crust is baking, combine the pumpkin, ginger, cinnamon, nutmeg, cloves, and salt in the blender and blend until fully combined.
+- While the crust is baking, combine the pumpkin, brown sugar, ginger, cinnamon, nutmeg, cloves, and salt in the blender and blend until fully combined.

 - Pour the pumpkin mixture into a medium saucepan and heat until it just begins to simmer and turns shiny.
 Slowly whisk in the heavy cream and whole milk.